Zero-FA/faq-simulator/faqs/billing.md

 Cancel Before Renewal	Cancel at least 1 day before the renewal date.
 Avoid charges for the next billing cycle.
 Incorrect Plan Purchased	Keep, cancel, or sign up for the correct plan.
 No refunds for mistakes.
 Need Optional Services	Ensure optional add-ons fit your needs before purchasing.
 Avoid unnecessary fees or services.

-No Refunds Policy: Overview
+No Rfunds Policy: Overview
-We aim to provide clear information to help you manage your Apex Trader Funding account effectively.
-By understanding this policy and taking proactive steps, you can minimize issues and avoid unnecessary charges.
-For any questions, refer to our FAQ section or contact our Help Desk.
-Thank you for your understanding and cooperation!

-At our core, we aim to provide transparent and comprehensive information about our services.
-To avoid any misunderstandings, we encourage you to carefully review our FAQ section and the details of our offerings before making a purchase.
-Below is a clear outline of our refund policy to ensure you understand our stance on refunds and related inquiries.

 Type of Purchase	Refund Eligibility
-Initial Subscriptions	No refunds.
+Initial Subscriptions:	No refunds.
-Renewals	No refunds.
+Renewals:	No refunds.
 Cancel before the renewal date to avoid charges.
-Resets	No refunds, even for mistaken resets.
+Resets:	No refunds, even for mistaken resets.
-Optional Add-ons	No refunds for services like Market Depth or extra session logins.
+Optional Add-ons:	No refunds for services like Market Depth or extra session logins.
-Technology Issues	No refunds for platform errors, data errors, or stuck orders.
+Technology Issues:	No refunds for platform errors, data errors, or stuck orders.
-Incorrect Purchases	No refunds for wrong plan selection.
+Incorrect Purchases:	No refunds for wrong plan selection.
 Carefully review before purchasing.